tenbonks/gravBALL/README.md

 # Technologies used

-HTML, CSS, Javascript, Bootstrap 4 framework, jQuery Framework, Adobe XD (for design planning).
+HTML, CSS, Javascript, Bootstrap 4 framework, jQuery Framework, emailJS , Adobe XD (for design planning).

 This game was created using HTML5 (HyperTextMarkupLanguage), CSS (Cascading Style Sheets) and JS (JavaScript), all of these play attributes in the actual game.
 For the actual website I used HTML, CSS, the Bootstrap 4 framework for positioning of elements, along with css to style the page, I used transparent textures in the css to give the site some character.